 Following up with setting up each day the night before compounds that focus and increases effectiveness.

-6. Protect your greatest resource, you
+6. Protect your greatest resource, your time

 If you are fatigued, have no energy or motivation you simply won’t be productive or effective.